Australian Maritime College

-Beauty Point Facilities
+Beauty Point facilities

-The Beauty Point facilities are home to AMC's training vessels, including Bluefin, Reviresco, and Stephen Brown.
+The Beauty Point facilities are home to AMC's training vessels, including Reviresco, and Stephen Brown.

-Sydney Facilities

-Located at the Australian National Maritime Museum, AMC conducts postgraduate programs at the Sydney facility.

 Accommodation

 Investigator Hall

 Investigator Hall is AMC's residence on the Newnham Campus and provides catered accommodation to both AMC and University of Tasmania students.
 The residence is named after HMS Investigator, the vessel used by Matthew Flinders to circumnavigate Australia.

 Programs

 The AMC offers both undergraduate and postgraduate programs in fields such as Maritime Engineering & Hydrodynamics, Maritime Business & International Logistics and Ocean Seafaring.
 In addition the AMC also offers Coastal Seafaring VET course.
 The AMC also manages and teaches maritime and logistics management major courses in the Bachelor of Business and Master of Business Administration programs together with the Tasmanian School of Business and Economics, UTAS.

-Radio Operator licensing
+Radio operator licensing

 AMC runs courses in maritime radio procedures and also testing for maritime radio operator licenses.

 In March 2019, AMC was awarded by the Australian Communications and Media Authority (ACMA) a Deed of Agreement to provide Amateur Radio license testing for Australia, and administration of license issue recommendations to ACMA.
 AMC has used an already established system of exam invigilators, often associated with Amateur Radio Clubs, who receive license tests from AMC upon application by candidates, conduct the test session, and return the tests to AMC for marking and further administration.
 While ACMA formally issues licenses, it does so upon advice from ACM that also administers beacon and repeater licenses, and changes of licenses.